SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 ..
 REFERENCE
-   Min, max, and sum are convenient for this example because they are all simple operations that are performed on the same kind of data.
+   Min, max, and sum are convenient for this example because they're all simple operations that are performed on the same kind of data.
    This gives the function a reason to return a tuple.